Chart Color Schemes

 The educational profile of Clyde exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 30.8% among residents aged 15+, surpassing the SA3 area average of 24.6%.
+The area's educational profile is notable regionally, with university qualification rates of 30.8% among residents aged 15+, exceeding the SA3 area average of 24.6%.
 Bachelor degrees are most prevalent at 20.4%, followed by postgraduate qualifications (8.2%) and graduate diplomas (2.2%).
-Vocational credentials are also prominent, with 38.9% of residents aged 15+ holding such qualifications – advanced diplomas at 16.0% and certificates at 22.9%.
+Trade and technical skills are prominent, with 38.9% of residents aged 15+ holding vocational credentials – advanced diplomas at 16.0% and certificates at 22.9%.

 Frequently Asked Questions - Education